 That December, I discovered I was one of eleven semifinalists.
 The next month, at the Writer to Writer conference, Jerry announced I won third place.
 Snow Out of Season—that original story that wouldn’t let go—would be published!

-In October, Sandra Byrd, the bestselling author of To Die For and Mist of Midnight, read an advance review copy and said, “The story caught me with characters so real I feel I might see them on the street, and held me with breathtakingly clever story telling.”
+In October, Sandra Byrd, the bestselling author of To Die For and Mist of Midnight, read an advance review copy and said, “The story caught me with characters so real I feel I might see them on the street, and it held me with breathtakingly clever story telling.”

 The book releases December 1, but I received my author copies yesterday.
 Words can’t express the feeling of finally holding my published book, the result of six years of prayer, perseverance, and birth pains.